 6. Relying too heavily on vanity metrics

 Vanity metrics are metrics that look great on paper, but actually, are very far removed from your business goals.
 Changes in these metrics won’t have much of a direct effect on your bottom line at all.

-Examples of the vanity metrics include the number of followers and Likes - I would even argue overall website visitors and sessions would be vanity metrics.
+Examples of the vanity metrics include the number of followers and Likes - even overall website visitors and sessions would be vanity metrics.